-- Cannabis Seeds that contain less than 0.3 percent THC are not controlled under the Controlled Substance Act.
+- Cannabis Seeds that contain less than 0.3 percent of restricted cannabinoids are not controlled under the Controlled Substance Act.

 The Farm Bill effectively legalized the production and distribution of hemp; however, it did little to address the legality of marijuana.
-Many marijuana products, such as seeds, clones, and tissue cultures, fall within the THC limit imposed by the bill.
-Because these products contain less than 0.3 percent THC, are they now legal on a federal level?
+Many marijuana products, such as seeds, clones, and tissue cultures, fall within the cannabinoid limit imposed by the bill.
+Because these products contain less than 0.3 percent of restricted cannabinoids, are they now legal on a federal level?